cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

         hash2 = H(DST_ext2 || msg2)

 Other expand\_message variants that follow the guidelines in
-{{hashtofield-expand-other}} are expected to have similar properties, but these should be analyzed on a case-by-case basis.
+{{hashtofield-expand-other}} are expected to have similar properties.
+However, these should be analyzed on a case-by-case basis.

-In addition to the above considerations, protocols that use Merkle-Damgaard hash functions as random oracles should be extremely careful to defend against length extension and other well known attacks. expand\_message\_xmd is designed to guard against these attacks.
+In addition to the above considerations, protocols that use Merkle-Damgaard hash functions as random oracles should be extremely careful to defend against length extension and other well known attacks. expand\_message\_xmd guards against these attacks.
-It can be used as a random oracle outside of hash\_to\_field, and can be domain separated from invocations inside hash\_to\_field simply by choosing a different DST.
+Applications can use it as a random oracle outside of hash\_to\_field with proper domain separation from invocations inside hash\_to\_field by choosing a different DST.

 Another possibility is to use HMAC {{RFC2104}}.